sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

    Run an external service, to install required service files in each node, explicitly.
 The scope of this proposal is outside this doc.

 # Image management
   For a kube managed container, when updates happen, it downloads a new image, which can result in multiple container images for a single feature.

-This is a requirement, but not addressed in this doc.
+  ***Note:*** This requirement is outside the scope of this doc.
 This doc, just touches the possibilities.

   ## Garbage collection:
   We could extend kubelet's garbage collection facility and configure it appropriately.